fractalwrench/portfolio/content/posts/json-2-kotlin.md

 }
 ```

-And as we've reached the root node, we've finished converting our JSON to Kotlin:
+And as we've reached the root node, we've finished converting our JSON to Kotlin, and can write the results to our `OutputStream`:

 ```
 data class Example(val obj: Obj, val another: Obj, val primitive: Boolean)